September 18, 2017

 School Districts: Links to the 2017–2018 state aid templates developed by the TEA and the Region XIII Education Service Center are available under “Resources” on the FSP web page.

-Charter Schools: A 2017–2018 Estimate of State Aid Template is available on the Charter School State Funding Worksheets web page.
+Charter Schools: For a 2017–2018 Estimate of State Aid Template on the Charter School State Funding Worksheets contact the State Funding Division.

 As always, we strongly advise your school district or charter school to project state aid based on the best available information.
 Your district or charter school should complete a 2017–2018 state aid template or an equivalent state aid estimation process.
 The greatest value of the SOF is in explaining the basis of cash distributions to districts and charter schools.
 Estimates of state aid earned can be significantly impacted by factors not known to the State Funding Division.